 Attendance is required.
-Students can miss two class sessions for any reason without penalty.
+After the drop/add period, students can miss two class sessions for any reason without penalty.
 Any additional absences will only be exempted with a valid excuse backed up by documentation.

 Readings

 Required readings should be completed prior to the date they are listed on the schedule.
 All readings will be provided through Canvas.
 There is no text that is perfect for this course, and therefore there is no text that students are required to purchase.
 However, the following book is highly recommended: